Breastfeeding support in northern Colorado

 If you experience breastfeeding difficulties after you go home, you may call to speak to a certified lactation counselor about your specific concerns.
 Your concerns may be resolved over the phone or by appointment.

 If you have any breastfeeding questions or concerns, we can help through a variety of programs.
-The following resources are open to all mothers who deliver their babies at MCR or PVH.
+The following resources are open to all mothers who deliver their babies at Medical Center of the Rockies (MCR) or Poudre Valley Hospital (PVH).

 Breastfeeding support groups